zzzprojects/docs/dapper-tutorial.net/pages/getting-started/step-by-step-tutorial.md

 MVC controllers are responsible for responding to requests made against an ASP.NET MVC website.
 Let's create a 'CustomerController' with **MVC 5 Controller with read/write actions**.

-In Controller `Index` Action, let's add the following code to retrieve all the data from the Customers table.
+In the Controller `Index` Action, let's add the following code to retrieve all the data from the Customers table.

 ```csharp
 // GET: Customer